George Morikami: World War II and after

 After the United States entered World War II, the land in and around the Yamato Colony was taken to create an Army Air Corps training base (see also: Boca Raton Airport).
-Two Japanese families remaining at the Yamata Colony were dispossed (as were many non-Japanese living in the area.
+Two Japanese families remaining at the Yamata Colony were dispossessed (as were many non-Japanese living in the area.
 Morikami did not own any land in the confiscated area, but the U.S. government seized control of his farming business, and froze his assets until early 1942.
 Merchants would not sell seeds or fertilizer to Morikami, and a severe windstorm damaged his crops.
 As a result, Morikami was forced to become a tenant farmer.
 Although he earned very little while working as a tenant farmer, after the war he inherited land from the family for which he had worked.

 After World War II, Morikami lived frugally, living for a while in a shack with a leaky roof and no electricity or telephone.
 During that time, an intruder attacked Morikami during the night, seriously injuring him.
 A visitor calling on him the next morning found him, and Morikami was taken to a hospital.
 On recommendation of the police, Morikami bought a pistol for self-protection.
 In 1955, Morikami bought a small house trailer to live in.
 Morikami's health had deteriorated.
-He suffered from a hernia, severe arthritis, the loss of almost all of his teeth, and intestinal blockages, ocassionally spitting up blood.
+He suffered from a hernia, severe arthritis, the loss of almost all of his teeth, and intestinal blockages, occasionally spitting up blood.
 He also had sustained injuries in accidents, breaking a rib in a fall and badly burning his leg on his tractor's exhaust pipe when he fell getting off it.
 In the 1950s Morikami wrote to relatives about plans to return to Japan or to move to South America, but did neither.
 In December of 1967, Morikami became an American citizen.
 Early in 1968, the city commission of Delray Beach named Morikami honorary mayor of the city.
 By this time Morikami had acquired about 200 acres, worth almost $1,000,000.